sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fuse-dislocker</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : FUSE filesystem to access BitLocker encrypted volumes
+Short desc    : FUSE filesystem to access BitLocker encrypted volumes
 URL          : https://github.com/Aorimn/dislocker
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Dislocker has been designed to read BitLocker encrypted partitions ("drives")
+Descript     : Dislocker has been designed to read BitLocker encrypted partitions ("drives")
              : under a Linux system.
 The driver has the capability to read/write partitions
              : encrypted using Microsoft Windows Vista, 7, 8, 8.1 and 10 (AES-CBC, AES-XTS,
              : 128 or 256 bits, with or without the Elephant diffuser, encrypted partitions);